Testimony of Pilot #7

 Frederick Trapnell Jr. had always resisted writing a biography of his father, who left little material on which to base his life’s story.
 As a result, the legacy of Frederick “Trap” Trapnell as one of the U.S. Navy’s pioneering aviators and its foremost test pilot had been preserved only in the archives and memories of those who served beside him, but not in print.

 And yet, Fritz and his daughter, Dana Tibbitts, knew it was a story worth telling.
-It just took a little prodding from friends who knew something of Trap’s story and “browbeat me into thinking this was important,” said Fritz, who alongside Trap’s granddaughter Dana began researching and writing the book in 2010—a process that culminated with the publishing of Harnessing the Sky: Frederick ‘Trap’ Trapnell, the U.S. Navy’s Aviation Pioneer, 1923-1952.
+It just took a little prodding from friends who knew something of Trap’s story and “browbeat me into thinking this was important,” said Fritz, who alongside Trap’s granddaughter Dana began researching and writing the book in 2010—a process that culminated with the publishing by Naval Institute Press of Harnessing the Sky: Frederick ‘Trap’ Trapnell, the U.S. Navy’s Aviation Pioneer, 1923-1952.

 A must-read for aviation and World War II buffs alike, the book spends a couple brief chapters reviewing both Naval Aviation’s infancy and Trapnell’s early years as a New Jersey youth before diving headlong into his career shepherding the service through one aviation advancement after another.
 In many ways, in telling Trapnell’s story, his son and granddaughter have also written a history of Naval Aviation.